top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

     - Stop at red line benchmark
     - Controller benchmark
     - Non-conforming curve benchmark
 ### Performance Evaluation of Estimator

 #### Static lane pose estimation benchmark

-In the static lane pose estimation we put the Duckiebot on predefined poses and checked how well the pose estimator performs.
-In this section the Duckiebot was placed on straight road with different distances from the middle of the lane and different heading angles.
+In the static lane pose estimation, we put the Duckiebot on predefined poses and checked how well the pose estimator performs.
+In this section, the Duckiebot was placed on a straight lane segment with different distances from the middle of the lane and different heading angles.
 The results can be seen in the following graphs:

 <center><img figure-id="fig:perf_static_straight_d" figure-caption="Old Lane Estimator Performance of estimating $d$ on straight lane." src="perf_static_straight_d.png" alt="Old Lane Estimator Performance on straight lane" style="width: 400px;"/></center>

-As one can see from [](#fig:perf_static_straight_d), the estimated distance from the middle lane and the actual value correspond very good in most experiments.
+As one can see from [](#fig:perf_static_straight_d), the estimated distance from the middle of the lane and the actual value correspond very good in most experiments.
 There is only one case where the actual deviation was $-1 cm$ and measured was $4 cm$.
 Note that the histogram resolution used to determine the pose is $1 cm$.

 <center><img figure-id="fig:perf_static_straight_phi" figure-caption="Old Lane Estimator Performance of estimating $\phi$ on straight lane." src="perf_static_straight_phi.png" alt="Old Lane Estimator Performance on straight lane" style="width: 400px;"/></center>